Install or run portable version of PST Walker. Browse and open an Outlook Data File (.pst) or

-You have two options when opening a file: "Like Microsoft Outlook" and "Extensive Scan".
-The extensive scan option will allow you to recover data from a damaged or a corrupted file but takes longer to load depending on file size.
+There are two options for opening a file: Like Microsoft Outlook and Extensive Scan.
+The Extensive Scan option allows you to recover data from a damaged or corrupted file, but processing takes longer than Like Microsoft Outlook option.
 Try both options and compare.

 If you want to view several emails at once in separate windows, select several messages and click "Selected Items" from the View tab on the menu.
 Numerous messages can be selected using the standard ctrl-left click and shift-left click commands.

 PST Walker also lets you save any attachments that are on your emails.
 Select the email of your choice that has an attachment you wish to save, and select "Save Attachments" from the "File" menu button.
 Attachments can be opened by double-click as well.

 Having all of your email available isn't really worthwhile if you can't find